kylereicks/picturefill.js.wp/readme.txt

 == Upgrade Notice ==

-= 1.2.6 =
+= 1.3.0 =
-This version update fixes a bug which was preventing @2x images from responding as expected.
+This version adds a number of helper functions to simplify common customizations.
+Check the [GitHub repository](https://github.com/kylereicks/picturefill.js.wp/commits) for other details.